pyonair/PyonAir-pycom/docs/README.md

 # Pyonair for pycom boards

-PyonAir is a low-cost open-source air pollution monitor developed at the University of Southampton.
+PyonAir is a low-cost open-source air pollution monitor.
 The monitor measures particulate matter (PM), temperature, and humidity.
-It also associates the readings with location pulled from GPS.
+It also supports GPS tagged sensor reading.

+> We are refactoring the code and website so please be patient

 ## User guide